 Mark: For drivers under 21 years old, tolerance under the law is very low.
 Young drivers are at a high risk of having driver’s license suspended if the commit traffic offense such as driving 24 mph over speed limit, reckless driving, racing, leaving scene of accident or passing a school bus.
 They lose their license if they accumulate four traffic offense points in any one year or 15 points in any two-year period if they are over 21.
 They can also lose their license if they are convicted of a DUI.

 Question: What non-driving offense can cause a driver under 21 to have their license taken away?

 Mark: A driver can lose their license for non-traffic offense such as being convicted of purchasing alcohol or using fake ID, or being convicted of possession of marijuana.

-The bottom line warning to teens: if do stupid stuff even if not driving a car could lose driver's license.
+The bottom line warning to teens: If you do stupid stuff, even if not driving a car, you could lose your driver’s license.
 Driving is a privilege not a right and this privilege needs to be respected.